 1. Are the supplements got tested by laboratories independently?

-For example, the US Pharmacopeial Convention ( USP ) runs voluntary programs in testing and certify the quality of the maker’s dietary supplements.
+For example, the US Pharmacopeial Convention (USP) runs voluntary programs in testing and certifying the quality of the maker’s dietary supplements.

 Only those that pass will have a ‘USP Verified’ seal on their products.
-For those who didn’t pass, their claims are unable to verify or prove.
+For those who didn’t pass, their claims are unable to verify or proven.

-2. The supplement’s claims seem too good to believe?
+2. Does the supplement’s claims seem too good to believe?

-Beware of the product supplements that making various claims such as miracle cure, instant result, wonder or magic pills.
+Beware of the product supplements that make various claims such as miracle cures, instant results, wonder, or magic pills.
 Some products may use evidence of personal experience or medical jargon words like glucose metabolism, thermogenesis, etc.